Austin Wagner

-Austin Wagner (born June 23, 1997) is a Canadian professional ice hockey winger who currently plays with the Shanghai Dragons in the Kontinental Hockey League (KHL).
-He most recently played with the Chicago Wolves in the American Hockey League (AHL).
-Wagner was drafted by the Los Angeles Kings in the fourth round, 99th overall, in the 2015 NHL Entry Draft.
+Austin Wagner (born June 23, 1997) is a Canadian professional ice hockey winger who currently plays with the Löwen Frankfurt in the Deutsche Eishockey Liga (DEL).
+He most recently played with the Shanghai Dragons in the Kontinental Hockey League (KHL).
+Wagner was drafted by the Los Angeles Kings in the fourth round, 99th overall, in the 2015 NHL entry draft.

 Early life

 Wagner was born on June 23, 1997, in Calgary to parents Kevin and Linda, and has an older brother Tyler.

 Playing career

 Although Wagner began playing hockey at the age of three, he also played lacrosse with the Calgary Axemen of the Alberta Lacrosse Association before fully committing to hockey.
 Wagner began his hockey career with the Blackfoot Minor Hockey Association before joining the Calgary Northstars.
 Although he played for the Calgary Northstars on the Bantam AA Blazers during their 2010–11 season, his playmaking ability and skill earned him a promotion to Midget AAA.
 During his AAA years, Wagner played for Team Calgary North at the 2012 Alberta Cup and Team Alberta at the 2012 Western Canada U16 Challenge Cup.